 7. Setting Boundaries

-Honest and open communication with managers and peers can create a more positive and supportive work environment that meets both the employee’s and Firm’s needs.
+Honest and open communication with managers and peers can create a more positive and supportive work environment that meets both the employee's and the firm’s needs.
 Eide Bailly encourages women to draw a line that’s comfortable for them.

 8. Integrating Work and Home Life